Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-The considerations above suggest the following refinement of the notion of a symplectic nearly Lie 2-algebroid. \begin{definition} A \emph{symplectic almost Lie 2-algebroid} is a symplectic nearly Lie 2-algebroid (Definition \ref{def:nearlyLie2}) with the additional condition that
+The considerations above suggest the following refinement of the notion of a symplectic nearly Lie 2-algebroid in order to capture the compatibility of the anchor map with the Courant--Dorfman pre-bracket. \begin{definition} A \emph{symplectic almost Lie 2-algebroid} is a symplectic nearly Lie 2-algebroid (Definition \ref{def:nearlyLie2}) with the further condition that